-There are over a 100 basil varieties in existence, but sweet basil is probably one of the most well known or common.
+There are over a 100 basil varieties in existence, but sweet basil is probably one of the most well known or common basil plants.

-Learning how to grow basil will not only save you money, but help add more depth of flavor to many of your favorite dishes.
+And learning how to grow basil will not only save you money, but will help to add more depth of flavor to many of your favorite dishes.
+And you can harvest your own basil seeds at the end of the season.

 You can pick fresh young basil leaves whenever you desire or need to, although it is important to remove flowers as soon as buds appear to avoid bitter tasting basil leaves.